Students focus their studies on Master of Science in Applied Life Sciences further by choosing one of five concentrations.

 Through this research project, students will actively engage in projects that align with their field of study and learn from their on-site advisor how to identify hospital and/or health system needs to provide solutions to address gaps in quality and patient outcomes.
 Students will be assisting in data collection and statistical analytics, as well as tracking progress of existing or pending hospital projects.
 Students will not be assisting with hands-on patient care or delivery, but instead gain exposure to various careers in healthcare by going participating in rounds with nurses, doctors, and/or hospital administrators to gather the necessary data for their focused project.

-Course Offerings in the Clinical Research Thesis Concentration – 16.5 units
+Course Offerings in the Clinical Research Concentration – 15.0 credits

-Students planning to pursue the Clinical Research Thesis concentration must apply to participate in the program through the KGI-COPE application website.
-One of the prerequisites to participate in the program is enrollment in the ALS 495: Research Thesis course by the end of May.
+Students planning to pursue the Clinical Research Thesis concentration must apply to participate in the program through the KGI-COPE application website by May 1.

 Students must dedicate a minimum of 18 hours/week to work on their thesis.